PKizzle/dns/cmd/atomdns/handlers/dbsqlite/README.md

     sqlite> insert into rrs values ( '_ssh._tcp.host1.example.', 'srv', '10 5 43 example', 3600);
     sqlite> insert into rrs values ( 'subdel.example', 'ns', 'ns.example.com', 3600);

-In other words: this one database can be savely used for all zones you have.
+This one database can be savely used for all zones you have.
 Note that you still have to make sure the handler gets queries for new zones.

 ## Syntax